ginestrab/MultiRank/README.md

 The European Air Multiplex Transportation Network is taken from the data repository of Manlio de Domenico available at http://deim.urv.cat/~manlio.dedomenico/data.php

-If you use this dataset please cite
+If you use this dataset please cite:

 [2] Alessio Cardillo, Jesús Gómez-Gardenes, Massimiliano Zanin, Miguel Romance, David Papo, Francisco del Pozo and Stefano Boccaletti - Emergence of network features from multiplexity.
 Scientific Reports 3, Article number: 1344 doi:10.1038/srep01344

  This code can be redistributed and/or modified